chriscaraway/blogwebpage/outline.md

 - name: "About"
   href: "/"
   file: "/index.html"
-	About page will contain bio information
+	About page will contain bio information.

 - name: "Projects"
   href: "/projects"
   file: "/projects.html"
-	Project page will contain information about projects that I've worked on and contain links
+	Project page will contain information about projects that I've worked on and contain links to work samples.

 - name: "Blog"
   href: "/blog"
   file: "/blog.html"
-	Blog page will contain list of blogs, and allow me to write and publish posts
+	Blog page will contain list of blogs, and allow me to write and publish posts.

 ## Prerequisites